-Make sure that your new dental crown is customized just for you, so that you have proper fit, bite, esthetics and a long-lasting tooth.
+Make sure that your new dental crown is customized just for you, so that you have proper fit, bite, esthetics, and a long-lasting tooth.

-Why Do I Need Hamilton Dental Crowns?
+Why Do I Need Dental Crowns in Hamilton?

 There are many situations when a dentist might recommend a crown.
 These include:

 Protecting a weakened tooth that’s at risk of breaking apart.
-This can be a cracked tooth, a tooth with a large filling, or a tooth that has undergone a Root Canal Treatment.
+This can be a cracked tooth, a tooth with a large filling, or a tooth that has undergone a root canal treatment.